 In January 2016, the FASB issued ASU 2016-01, "Recognition and Measurement of Financial Assets and Financial Liabilities" (Subtopic 825-10).
-The ASU will require equity investments that are not consolidated or accounted for under the equity method of accounting to be measured at fair value with changes in fair value recognized in net income.
-This ASU will also require us to assess the realizability of any deferred tax assets ("DTAs") related to an available-for-sale debt security in combination with our other DTAs.
+ASU 2016-01 will require equity investments that are not consolidated or accounted for under the equity method of accounting to be measured at fair value with changes in fair value recognized in net income.
+This ASU will also require us to assess the ability to realize our deferred tax assets ("DTAs") related to an available-for-sale debt security in combination with our other DTAs.
 The ASU will be effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
-We are currently in the process of evaluating the impact of the adoption of ASU 2016-01 on our financial results and disclosures.
+While we continue to evaluate the impact of this ASU, we anticipate the standard will increase the volatility of our consolidated statements of income, resulting from the remeasurement of our equity investments.